-Located in the northeast of the State of Zacatecas in north-central Mexico, near the town of Mazapil, Peñasquito is convenient to road transportation and power.
+Located in the northeastern part of the State of Zacatecas in north-central Mexico, 14 kilometers east of the town of Mazapil, Peñasquito is convenient to road transportation and power.
 This is a historic mining region, and skilled labour and smelters are readily available.